scodes02/ENCORE-Materiality-Tool/README.md

 3. ENCORE Data:
    - `07.
 Pressure mat ratings.csv`: Environmental pressure materiality ratings by ISIC code
    - `06.
 Dependency mat ratings.csv`: Ecosystem service dependency ratings by ISIC code
-   - '14.
-EXIOBASE NACE ISIC crosswalk.csv' can be useful if an organisation uses NACE or EXIOBASE classifications of spend
+   - `14.
+EXIOBASE NACE ISIC crosswalk.csv` can be useful if an organisation have existing NACE or EXIOBASE classifications of spend

 Materiality Rating Scale
 	-       VH (Very High)
 	-	H (High)
 	-	M (Medium)
 	-	L (Low)
 	-	VL (Very Low)
-	-	ND/N/A
+	-	ND/N/A - No data/Not applicable

 Analysis Methodology

-1. Data Integration
+1. Data processing
 - Maps organizational procurement categories to standardized ISIC economic activity codes
 - Joins procurement spending data with ENCORE materiality ratings
 - Handles data quality issues and removes duplicates

-2. Materiality Aggregation
+2. Materiality aggregation
-Uses a "worst-case scenario" approach when consolidating multiple ISIC categories:
+Uses a "worst-case scenario" approach when consolidating multiple ISIC categories and underlying materiality ratings:
 - Takes the highest materiality rating across all relevant economic activities
 - Ensures conservative risk assessment for decision-making
-- Important: This approach may inflate apparent risk levels when many categories are consolidated
+- Important: This approach may inflate apparent risk levels and may be uninformative if there are too mnay VH ratings

-3. Spend Threshold Filtering
-- Focuses analysis on material spending categories (default: >AUD $2 million)
-- Removes low-materiality environmental categories for cleaner reporting
-- Maintains focus on organizationally relevant environmental factors

-4. Visualization
+3. Visualization
 Creates two complementary heat maps:
 - Pressure Heat Map: Shows nature pressures by spend category and magnitude of spend
 - Dependency Heat Map: Shows ecosystem service dependencies by spend category and magnitude of spend

-5. Excel workbook
+4. Excel workbook
 Creates an excel workbook that outlines

 Understanding the ENCORE data